wso2/docker-open-banking/README.md

 # Docker and Docker Compose Resources for WSO2 Open Banking

-This repository contains following Docker resources:
+This repository contains the following resources:

 - WSO2 Open Banking API Manager Dockerfile for Ubuntu and Alpine
 - WSO2 Open Banking Key Manager Dockerfile for Ubuntu and Alpine